OutSystems/docs-support/src/enterprise/maintenance/multiple-db-catalogs-schemas.md

 ![ ](images/multiple-db-catalogs-schemas_2.png)

-Once the catalog is created in SQL Server, proceed to Service Center Administration tab and select Database Catalogs.
+Once the catalog is created in SQL Server, proceed to Service Center Adminitration tab and select Database Catalogs.

 ![ ](images/multiple-db-catalogs-schemas_3.png)